 - If you are using an Ethernet-connected computer, check the Ethernet connection between the computer and the router. - Make sure that the IP address of your computer is on the same subnet as the router.
 If you are using the recommended addressing scheme, your computer's address is in the range of 192.168.1.2 to 192.168.1.254. - If your computer's IP address is shown as 169.254.x.x, recent versions of Windows and Mac OS generate and assign an IP address if the computer cannot reach a DHCP server.
 These autogenerated addresses are in the range of 169.254.x.x.
 If your IP address is in this range, check the connection from the computer to the router, and reboot your computer. - If your router's IP address was changed and you do not know the current IP address, clear the router's configuration to factory defaults.
-This sets the router's IP address to 192.168.1.1.
-For more information, see Factory Settings on page 185. - Make sure that Java, JavaScript, or ActiveX is enabled in your browser.
-If you are using Internet Explorer, click the Refresh button to be sure that the Java applet is loaded. - Try guitting the browser and launching it again. - Make sure that you are using the correct login information.
+This sets the router's IP address to 192.168.1.1. - Make sure that Java, JavaScript, or ActiveX is enabled in your browser.
+If you are using Internet Explorer, click the Refresh button to be sure that the Java applet is loaded. - Try quitting the browser and launching it again. - Make sure that you are using the correct login information.
 The user name is admin, and the default password is password.
-Make sure that Caps Lock is off when you enter this information.
+Make sure that Caps Lock is off when you enter this information. - If you are attempting to set up your NETGEAR router as a replacement for an ADSL gateway in your network, the router cannot perform many gateway services.
+For example, the router cannot convert ADSL or cable data into Ethernet networking information.
+NETGEAR does not support such a configuration.

-Cannot Access the Internet
+You Cannot Access the Internet

 If you can access your router but not the Internet, check to see if the router can obtain an IP address from your Internet service provider (ISP).
 Unless your ISP provides a fixed IP address, your router requests an IP address from the ISP.
-You can determine whether the request was successful using the ADVANCED Home screen.
+You can determine whether the request was successful using the ADVANCED Home page.